taylorzr/dotfiles/career.md

 Recent major projects:

+Table partitioning
+  Lead design and implementation of automatic table partitioning in postgresql 9.4 & 9.6

 Encryption key rotation
   Lead design and implementation of a system to rotate encryption keys for a large rails application.